syncyourcloud/aws-payment-infrastructure-blueprint/README.md

 ⭐ 180+ engineers cloned this repo in the first 7 days.

-Thank you for your support and I will continue to improve and evolve modern financial systems.
+Thank you for your support.
 This architecture will evolve over time as we overcome the challenges that we face today in fintech.

 ## Subscribe for Full Access

+UPDATE: Read the full technical details [From Lambda to Bedrock - The Architecture Behind Payments]([https://substack.com/home/post/p-169945590/)].
+This part in the series integrates the queue agent.

 This preview repo is paired with a full in-depth post available to paid subscribers.